Black-capped parakeet: Conservation

 Black capped parakeets are listed as near-threatened in the wild on Appendix II.
 The primary cause of their habitat loss is the deforestation of the Amazon Basin.
 It is estimated that between there will be a 13.7% and 15.5% loss of habitable land over 18 years.
 A decrease in forest buffers alongside streams, amnesty for land owners guilty of illegal deforestation before 2008, and a reduction in the amount of private land that must be kept as forest contribute to this problem.

 Aviculture

 Known as the black capped conure in aviculture, it is known as the quietest of the conures.
 If they are bored or left alone for too long they can be loud.
 They are most active at dawn and dusk.
 They are sociable birds who require a lot of attention.
-They may be shy around new people, but its highly inquisitive nature often negates any shyness.
+They may be shy around new people, but their highly inquisitive nature often negates any shyness.
 To clean themselves and keep their feathers orderly black capped conures preen themselves.
 They may yawn after this to clear out their nasal passages.
-Conures enjoy having their head scratched gently by their owners.
+Conures often enjoy having their head scratched gently by their owners.
 They may indicate this by bowing their heads or rubbing against a hand.